Steinbeck-Lab/ChemIcal-DatasEt-comparatoR/README.md

 [![GitHub Logo](https://github.com/hannbus/ChemIcal_DatasEt_compaRator/blob/main/Tutorials/Cider.png?raw=true)](https://pypi.python.org/pypi/cider-chem/)

-- ChemIcal DatasEt comparatoR (CIDER) is a Python package which primarily utilizes RDKit to compare and visualize different chemical compounds from two different datasets.
+- ChemIcal DatasEt comparatoR (CIDER) is a Python package and ready-to-use Jupyter Notebook workflow which primarily utilizes RDKit to compare two or more chemical structure datasets (SD files) in different aspects, e.g. size, overlap, molecular descriptor distributions, chemical space clustering, etc., most of which can be visually inspected in the notebook.

 ## Usage
 -  To use CIDER, clone the repository to your local disk and make sure you install all the necessary requirements.